scottcarver/wp-withagency/docs/pages/commands.md

 ---

 With the plugin installed **you now have access to new CLI functions** for building WordPress themes.
-With your command prompt you can navigate to the the affected site and run the command `wp withagency` to show a list of available commands.
-You can also run `wp help withagency` to view the built-in help documentation.
-View documenaton for the individual commands to understand the parameters/flags needed for each.
+With your command prompt you can navigate to the the affected site and run the command <code class="language-bash">wp withagency</code> to show a list of available commands.
+You can also run <code class="language-bash">wp help withagency</code> to view the built-in help documentation.
+View documentation for the individual commands to understand the parameters/flags needed for each.

 - **[block](/commands/block/)** - generates an ACF-based gutenberg block